ForwarD-NerN/CosmicReach-Example-Mod/README.md

 # Cosmic Example Mod

-This is an example mod for Cosmic Reach game based on Fabric Mod Loader.
+This is an example mod for the Cosmic Reach game based on Fabric Mod Loader.

 ## How to use